arifC/compass-doc-adv/docs/tutorial.md

 ## Updating a Webhook

-Now we have added a webhook to our Application that can react on changed configurations.
-But often even the webhook endpoints of an API might change.
+Often, even the webhook endpoints of an API might change.
 Our ERP application now has a new version of its webhook.
 To deal with this, we will use the mutation `updateWebhook`.

 Again, we first find the id of our webhook because it is a necessary input parameter for the mutation: